 We know that everyone's situation is unique and we aim to help you find the right product for you.
 We may receive compensation when you visit our partners' sites or are approved for their products.
 You can read more about how we maintain editorial independence and how we make money here.Kik is one of the world’s largest chat and social media platforms, while Kin is the name of its affiliated cryptocurrency foundation and KIN is the token itself.

-The coin was released following an enormously successful ICO that raised more than $100 million and is intended to be a staple of the user economy.
+The coin was released following a successful ICO that raised more than $100 million, and its goal is to be a staple of the user economy.

-By offering a token with inherent usefulness and value, Kik and Kin aim to facilitate the creation of a new monetization system and a new social coin.
-KIN’s strength comes from being built into an established existing social media platform and having a multi-million strong existing user base to start using the currency almost immediately.
+By offering a token with a promise of inherent usefulness and value, Kik and Kin aim to facilitate the creation of a new monetization system and a new social coin.
+It’s considered to be a strength that KIN is built into an established existing social media platform and has a multi-million strong existing user base that could start using the currency almost immediately.

 Where to buy, sell and trade KIN in the US

-KIN can only be purchased with Ether, and it is currently only available on a few exchanges.
+KIN can only be purchased with Ether, and it is currently only available on a few exchanges, including the following:

 - Ether Delta